FAQ

 Q: May parents and other siblings come to Field Day Fridays?

 A: Absolutely.
-We value the involvement of parents and siblings and the fellowship that will accompany Field Days.
-We simply ask that parents consider the kinds of activities being held on those days, and that parents take responsibility for the care of their own children when parents are able to join us.
+We value the involvement of parents and siblings and the fellowship that accompanies Field Days.
+We simply ask that parents consider the kinds of activities being held on those days, and that parents take responsibility for the care of their own children.

 Q: How do combined classes work?

-A: Though we hope they will not always be necessary, combined classes certainly have a place at a young institution.
-Our Tutors have prior experience teaching combined classes with great success.
-For humanities courses, Tutors with students from multiple grade levels will present lessons to the entire class, expecting students to glean from the lessons at different levels.
-Assessments and assignments will be grade level appropriate and tailored to the student.
+A: For Humanities courses, Tutors with students from multiple grade levels present lessons to the entire class, expecting students to glean from the lessons at different levels.
+Assessments and assignments are tailored to the student.

-In math and science courses, Tutors with students from multiple grade levels will present lessons to the entire class whenever possible, and will spend time with students from each grade level, instructing them in their specific discipline on their level.
+In Math and Science courses, Tutors with students from multiple grade levels present lessons to the entire class whenever possible, and spend time with students from each grade level, instructing them in their specific discipline.
 Through careful classroom management, Tutors ensure that there is never any downtime and that students have the instruction and attention they need to understand the material presented.
 If you’d like to see our Tutors in action, we’re always happy for parents to come observe in the classroom.